gabe3886/canvasshapes/README.md

 - Circle
 - Right angle triangles
 - Equilateral triangles
+- Pentagon (though I'm not too sure it's a regular pentagon)

 ## How do I use CanvasShapes
 Include the CanvasShapes javascript in the head of your HTML file